HxHexa/spendings_tracker/README.md

 ## To-Do:

  - Set up command-line arguments for interacting with the program
-    + Commands list: newsrc newcate addentry listsrc listcate viewsource viewcate delsrc delcate delentry
+    + Commands list: newsrc addentry listsrc viewsource viewcate delsrc delcate delentry
+    + (DONE) Commands list: newcate listcate

- - Work with pickle to allow for storage of class data between usage
+ - (DONE) Work with pickle to allow for storage of class data between usage

  A "version 0.1" will probably come out when all the basic functionalities are, well, functional enough for me to be able to use it on a daily basis.